- Course Type: Undergraduate

 What is Environmental sciences?

-Environmental sciences is by its nature a multidisciplinary research area - a study of the various interactions between the biological, chemical and physical components of our environment.
+Environmental Science is the study of the various interactions between the biological, chemical and physical components of our environment with special emphasis on the human influences on these components.
 Environmental scientists have training that is similar to other physical or life scientists, but is specifically applied to the environment.
-A broad scientific knowledge is required which may also involve an understanding of economics, law and the social sciences.

-The undergraduate degree course offered by the School of Natural Sciences has been designed to provide for the needs of students with an interest in this rapidly developing academic and professional field.
-The programme comprises specially designed modules plus suitable modules from contributing disciplines.
-There should be ample choice within the listed optional modules for a selection which reflects a particular student's interests.
+This course has been designed to provide for the needs of students with an interest in this rapidly developing academic and professional field.
+It comprises specially designed modules plus suitable modules from contributing disciplines.
+There should be ample choice within the listed optional modules for a selection which reflects a particular student’s interests.

 What will you study?